 You don't need to know very much to get started other than the type of furniture you need, such as a table, bench, desk, etc. From there we'll ask you a couple basic questions so we can get you a reasonably solid quote.

-If the quote works with your budget we'll follow up with a few more simple questions to nail down the style, coloring and finish options for your piece.
-Most of these selections won't affect the quoted price.
+If the quote works with your budget we'll follow up with a few more simple questions to nail down the wood species, design and color options for your piece.

-From there we'll send an invoice with most or all of the specifications we've discussed so you can place your deposit.
-Deposits can be made by check, cash or bank transfer for free, or by credit card with a 3% processing fee, which will later be added to your final balance.
+From there we'll send an invoice with most or all of the specifications we've discussed so you can place your 50% deposit.
+Deposits can be made by credit card or bank transfer.

 Then we start building your dream furniture!